Userpilot is an amazing product. It is basically a user onboarding software that helps you with both customer onboarding and employee onboarding.

 Userpilot is a SaaS product that helps you create in-product experiences for your customers.

-The tool can be a challenge for non-technical people, and most users agree that it doesn’t offer the visuality and customization most of its competitors offer.
+But the tool also has downsides.
+Userpilotcan be a challenge for non-technical people, and most users agree that it doesn’t offer the visuality and customization most of its competitors offer.

 - 14-day free trial (no credit card required)